Manuel Margot Player Props: Rays vs. Diamondbacks

 Manuel Margot At The Plate

-- Margot is batting .266 with 11 doubles, a triple, three home runs and 15 walks.
+- Margot is hitting .266 with 12 doubles, a triple, three home runs and 15 walks.

-- Margot is batting .333 during his last games and is on a five-game hitting streak.
+- Margot is batting .316 during his last outings and is riding a six-game hitting streak.

-- In 64.4% of his 59 games this season, Margot has picked up at least one hit.
-He's also had 10 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.